 When my kiddos started sprouting teeth I immediately added teething biscuits to my shopping list.
 I checked all of the major grocery stores in my area, and the health food stores.
 None of them had grain-free teething biscuits on their shelves.

 Real quick, here’s a testimonial that made my day!
 I had to share it with you.
 Please share this recipe with the mamas in your life, you never know how much it might mean for them to get a grain-free recipe for their precious little one….

-The reason I wanted grain free is because the small intestine of a baby mostly produces only one carbohydrate enzyme, lactase, for digestion of the lactose in milk.
+Now, back to the story behind this recipe.
+The reason I wanted grain-free is that the small intestine of a baby mostly produces only one carbohydrate enzyme, lactase, for digestion of the lactose in milk.
 It produces little to no amylase, the enzyme needed for grain digestion.